ToguyC/neat-flappy-bird/README.md

 ### Setup

-> you need to install this package
+> you need to install those packages

 ```
-$ pip intall neat-python
+$ pip intall neat-python pygame
 ```

 To run it, simply execute the ```flappy-bird.py``` file and ENJOY !